datapro4hire/myAIidea/README.md

 python main.py -d data/ -o results/
 ```

-## Overview for the quiz generation
+## Overview for the systems integrations optimizer

 This project is an AI process mining and systems integration platform.
-It will use Machine Learning to identify pain points and bottlenecks.
+It will use Machine Learning to identify bottlenecks.
 It will also leverage Large Language Models
 to optimize current systems integrations.

 ## 1. Input Data Used

-The input data is operational data logs found in Kaggle.
-It includes task label by operational area, task duration, and task volume.
+The input data is operational data for a grocery store logs found in Kaggle.
+It includes: 1) Task Label by operational area, 2)Task Duration, and 3) Task Volume.
 It also includes qualitative observations.

 ## 2. Output Data

-The output data is a JSON file containing tbd
+The output data is a JSON file containing the expected output, the score (tbd), and an interactive workflow.

 ## 3. Models Used

-Llama 3.x
+Llama 3.3
 OpenAI GPT-4o

 ## 4. Evaluation Method